elian-stz/BILL2/README.md

 # BILL2
 Scripts for parsing a VCF file resulting from bcf-tools merge

-The Jupyter Notebook contains scripts to parse a VCF file resulting from `vcftools merge`.
+The Jupyter Notebook contains scripts to parse a VCF file resulting from `bcftools merge`.
 This script generates a simplified VCF file as TSV.

 The issue with the TSV file generated is that it keeps structural variants at the same position.